bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

 Ah ha!
 The cycle is complete; we started at 2 and got back there.
-It’s easy to see if we keep raising :maths:`\alpha` to higher powers we will repeat ourselves.
+It’s easy to see if we keep raising :maths:`\alpha` to higher powers we will repeat ourselves every third power.
 We can show this cycle more clearly if we use a different notation for our permutation:

 .. maths::